-- Establish how long you have to judge usually two minutes are allowed - Memorise your reasons as much as possible - Picturing the animals will help - · Stand up straight and look the judge in the eye - Speak clearly and slowly enough for the judge to follow - Describe the stock fully, refer to any distinguishing features (e.g. white face).
+- Establish how long you have to judge usually two minutes are allowed - Memorise your reasons as much as possible - · Picturing the animals will help - Stand up straight and look the judge in the eye - Speak clearly and slowly enough for the judge to follow - Describe the stock fully, refer to any distinguishing features (e.g. white face).
 As you deliver your reasons, compare as much as possible, going from front to back or back to front, using the same style for all animals in the class, with emphasis on the important areas.
 This means that you are less likely to get confused and allows the judge to follow your reasons - Use as much of the time you are allocated as possible.
-Taking too long will incur penalties and not taking long enough means you could have used more of the time allowed to explain your reasons more thoroughly - Thank the judge when you have finished, whether you have enjoyed the experience or not.
+This is so that you can fully explain your reasons and gain as many points as you can.
+But also be aware that going over time will incur penalties - Thank the judge when you have finished, whether you have enjoyed the experience or not.
 Judges rarely remember when you thank them, but they always remember if you don't!